Gretchen Braun

 Research Interests

 Dr. Braun’s research interests focus on intersections between Victorian fiction and scientific accounts of human subjectivity.
-Her current project explores how Victorian fiction responds to Darwin's evolutionary theory and more broadly, considers scientific and technological events, nineteenth-century and contemporary, that de-center the human subject.
-Her first book, Narrating Trauma: Victorian Novels and Modern Stress Disorders (The Ohio State University Press, May 19 2022) traces the prehistory of psychic and somatic responses now classified as PTSD as they influence novel form in the Victorian era.
-Her publications have appeared in journals including ELH, Genre: Forms of Discourse and Culture, and Studies in the Novel.
+Her current project explores how Victorian and Edwardian fiction responds to Darwin's evolutionary theory as a scientific and technological event that de-centers the human subject, with implications for questions of genre.
+Her first book, Narrating Trauma: Victorian Novels and Modern Stress Disorders (The Ohio State University Press, 2022) traces the prehistory of psychic and somatic responses now classified as PTSD as they influence novel form in the Victorian era.
+Dr. Braun's publications have also appeared in journals including ELH, Genre: Forms of Discourse and Culture, and Studies in the Novel.

 Representative Publications